Amorites: Third millennium BC

-It is thought that terms like mar.tu were used to represent what we now call the Amorites:
+It is thought that terms like mar.tu were used to represent who we now call the Amorites:

 In two Sumerian literary compositions written long afterward in the Old Babylonian period, Enmerkar and the Lord of Aratta and Lugalbanda and the Anzu Bird, the Early Dynastic ruler of Uruk Enmerkar (listed in the Sumerian King List) mentions "the land of the mar.tu".
 It is not known to what extent these reflect historical facts.